Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Introduction

 \section{Introduction}

-Cooperative circumnavigation is a fundamental problem in applications like surveillance\cite{leonard2007collective}, reconnaissance \cite{B.Jha}, environmental monitoring\cite{aromoye2025significant} and multi-robot firefighting\cite{li2025bearing}.
+Cooperative circumnavigation is fundamental in applications like surveillance, reconnaissance, environmental monitoring and multi-robot firefighting.
 Unicycle agents are widely used to achieve such tasks.
-They have inherent non-holonomic kinematic constraints and are under-actuated; yet, their use is motivated from the fact that they are simplified representations of several realworld vehicles.
+They have inherent non-holonomic kinematic constraints and are under-actuated; yet, their use is motivated as they are simplified representations of several real-world vehicles.